 A separate 115 volt power supply is required to power the CoolLogic Master Control Panel.
-Communication between the Master Control Panel and chiller modules requires a simple two-conductor 18 AWG shielded cable rated at 60°C minimum, daisy chain connection.
+Communication between the Master Controller and chiller modules requires a simple two-conductor, 18 AWG shielded cable rated at 60°C minimum, daisy chain connection.
 Control wiring cannot be installed in the same conduit as line voltage wiring or with wires that switch highly inductive loads such as contactor and relay coils.
-Refer to the Power Distribution Drawing on page 47 of this manual for more information.
+Refer to the Power Distribution schematic on page 52 and Wiring Diagrams on pages 82-84 of this manual for more information.
 All wiring shall be in compliance with all local and national codes.